elazarl/elazarl.github.io/bootsequence.md

     Breakpoint 1, 0x00007c00 in ?? ()

 Now we finally started to run OSv code, the Master Boot Record, or the MBR.
-The MBR starts with the `arch/x64/boot16.S` code, which is compiled to `build/release/boot.bin`.
-Let's verify that we indeed see this code:
+The MBR is in `build/debug/boot.bin`.
+Let's verify that this is the case:

     (gdb) x/32b $eip
     0x7c00:	0xea	0x5e	0x7c	0x00	0x00	0x00	0x00	0x00